 There are three Options to apply for Certified Journalism Educator.

 Because we have so many test sites and deadlines, we process applications submitted after a deadline (i.e. Feb.
-1 for San Francisco) on the next deadline (i.e. May 1 for JEA Advisers Institute, and Sept.
-1 for Chicago).
+1 for spring convention) on the next deadline (i.e. June 1 for JEA Advisers Institute, and Sept.
+1 for fall convention).

 Option A is for JEA members who went to college to study how to teach high school journalism with 18+ hours of journalism credits (secondary journalism eduction major or minor), including three specific required courses in journalism law/ethics, news writing/reporting and journalism education teaching methods classes.